oracle-livelabs/adb/shared/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 Within this lab we have examined:

-- How to use the `DBMS_PREDICTIVE_ANALYTICS.EXPLAIN` procedure and how to interpret the results that are automatically generated.
+- How to use the `DBMS_DATA_MINING.CREATE_MODEL2` procedure and how to interpret the results that are automatically generated.
-- How this built-in feature helps us understand the demographic factors that can explain why a customer might trigger an "insufficient funds" event.
+- How this feature helps us understand the demographic factors that can explain why a customer might trigger an "insufficient funds" event.

 Now that we identified these key demographic attributes, we can do more analysis using SQL to go deeper.
 This type of analysis can allow us to identify and guide customers in better ways to manage their account and, therefore, have a better experience on our MovieStream platform.